rabdumalikov/self-driving-donkey-car/README.md

 In our solution, we used two different versions of donkeycar 4.2.0 and 4.3.0.
-For training, we used 4.3.0 because augmentations and transformations are working correctly in that version.
+For training models, we used version 4.3.0 due to the availability of augmentations and transformations.

-However, it is not the case for version 4.2.0.
+***Note that:** In version 4.2.0, augmentations and transformations are not implemented.*

 On the car, we used 4.2.0.
-We could also switch to 4.3.0.
-Then in such a case, it would be easier to maintain a single code base.
+However, it makes more sense to switch to 4.3.0 because maintaining a single code base would be easier.
 Right now, we have to maintain the same set of classes for *Behavioral* and *Linear* models, which is far from convenient.
-But switching to 4.3.0 would require dealing with some errors.

-This folder **car_src** contains code that should be used on the car, and the folder **train_src** should be used for training.
+The only thing that stopped us from switching to 4.3.0 was the tedious integration process.

 # Data
-Data for the training both models can be found [here](https://tartuulikool-my.sharepoint.com/:u:/g/personal/abdumali_ut_ee/Efh7AFRC8W1EiCAOUMqieiABL5MP3ss03D6UHnHFZ-c0BQ?e=e3puE2).
+You can find the training data of both models [here](https://tartuulikool-my.sharepoint.com/:u:/g/personal/abdumali_ut_ee/Efh7AFRC8W1EiCAOUMqieiABL5MP3ss03D6UHnHFZ-c0BQ?e=e3puE2).

 # Installation for training